-This course is aimed at students with a broad interest in music, aesthetics, society and cultural policy.
+This course is aimed at students with a broad interest in the relationship between music, aesthetics and society, with a focus on classical and contemporary art music.
+The course consists of 10 lectures with reading, listening and writing assignments.
 There are no admission requirements.

 Music is an object of aesthetic appreciation.
-Various kinds of music compete for the favour of concert-goers and music consumers.
-But the scope of music reaches far beyond the concert hall or listening room.
-Music plays a vital role in daily life activities: it accompanies our travelling, sporting, shopping and working.
-Music is also increasingly used as a tool or a cure in contexts of health care, education, mental training or community building.
+Different types of music compete for the interest of concertgoers and music consumers.
+Music also plays an essential role in everyday life: it accompanies people while travelling, exercising, shopping or working.
+It is also increasingly used as a tool in health care, education, mental training or community building.

 However, music is not only highly valued as a product or a tool.
-It also forms in itself a field where values are constantly negotiated.
+It also forms in itself a field where values are constantly negotiated artistically.
 Values of form, sound, expression and interaction are fundamental to the emergence of musical features and characteristics.
 To what extent are these values to be considered musical?
-Are values in music a matter of taste, or do they above all reflect societal norms, power relations and cultural identity?
-Conversely, do we recognise musical values at play in the world around us?
-Can developments in the field of music have an impact on styles of conduct, social norms and interaction?
+Is valuation in music only a matter of personal taste, or do values in music above all reflect social norms, power relations and cultural identity?
+Conversely, do we recognise musical values in the world around us?
+Can developments in the musical field impact styles of conduct, social norms and interaction?

-This course starts from the premise that music offers a playground where we can audition, imagine and experience 'living today’ in manifold ways.
-Close listening to its features is, therefore, key to a better understanding of the dynamics between culture and society.
-The focus will be mainly (but not exclusively) on non-pop musical genres and niches in which music acts not only as a mirror but also a field of expression, exercise and experiment and as such an active and constitutive element of society.
+This course starts from the premise that art music offers a playground where we can imagine and experience 'living today' in manifold ways.
+Close listening to its features is, therefore, key to a better understanding of the dynamic relation between cultural expressions and social context.
+This course will focus mainly (but not exclusively) on non-pop musical genres and niches in which music acts not only as a mirror but also as a field of exercise and experiment and, as such, an active and constitutive element of society.

 In this course, students will:

-relate musical features to esthetical, ethical and societal values
+relate features of art music to esthetical, ethical and societal values;

-broaden the musical horizon and develop differentiated listening perspectives to music
+broaden the musical horizon and develop differentiated listening perspectives to art music;

-understand motivations for music creation, production and consumption
+understand motivations for art music creation, production and consumption;

-understand different roles, functions, and positions of music in contemporary society
+understand different roles, functions, and positions of art music in contemporary society.

 The timetables are available through My Timetable.